marcg-75/movie-center-web/README.md

   - Fields visually emptied when moving between tabs.
 The values remain in the form model though.
 Might be related to the bug above.
   - Saving new actor (via `AddNewActor`) gives an error in backend: `deleted instance passed to merge: [se.giron.moviecenter.model.entity.CastAndCrew#<null>]`.
   - Saving new crew member (via `AddNewCrewMember`) gives an error in backend: `deleted instance passed to merge: [se.giron.moviecenter.model.entity.CastAndCrew#<null>]`.
+  - Still at least one field that goes from uncontrolled to controlled.
 - UI
   - Filter component responsiveness.